The Good Will Out: Album promotion and later singles

 Hut, Mobetta and Virgin Records released The Good Will Out on 8 June 1998.
 The album cover was photographed on Christopher Street in New York City; the shoot cost around £25,000 according to Danny McNamara.
 The chosen image was taken by photographer Mary Scanlon, who spent a day following the band around, during the evening.
-The US release, on 28 July 1998, featured a re-recorded version of "Blind" subtitled the "road version".
 It was promoted with an in-store performance and signing session at HMV's flagship store on Oxford Street in London.
 Following this, the band performed at Glastonbury Festival.
+The US release of the album, on 28 July 1998, featured a re-recorded version of "Blind" subtitled the "road version".
+It was promoted there with "All You Good Good People", which was issued to modern rock radio stations.
 They had tried to tour US, but were unable to when Geffen Records dropped them from the roster, despite "All You Good Good People" performing well at radio stations.

 "My Weakness Is None of Your Business" was released as a single on 17 August 1998.
 The CD version included "Feelings I Thought You Shared" and "Don't Turn Your Back on Me", while the 12" vinyl version featured those two songs and the Perfecto remix of "One Big Family".
 An edition dubbed The Abbey Road Sessions, recorded at Abbey Road Studios, was also released with versions of "My Weakness Is None of Your Business", "Higher Sights" and "Retread".
 The music video for "My Weakness Is None of Your Business" consists of stop-motion movement of McNamara being assaulted in a club and thrown in the back of a car.
-He is then taken to the roof of a building, and it ends with a shot of him hanging of the side of it as people watch from below.
+He is then taken to the roof of a building, and it ends with a shot of him hanging off the side of it as people watch from below.

 Embrace embarked on a tour of the UK in September 1998, and then Japan and played three shows in the US.
 Before embarking on a European tour at the end of the year, touring keyboardist Mickey Dale was made an official member.
 The Good Will Out EP was released on 30 November 1998, consisting of the previously released live version of "Butter Wouldn't Melt" and "Dry Kids", as well as the "road version" of "Blind".
 The Abbey Road Sessions Part 2 was also released with session versions of "All You Good Good People", "That's All Changed Forever" and "You've Got to Say Yes".